Gandi/hubot-phabs/README.md

 If you use `hubot-auth`
 - `HUBOT_AUTH_ADMIN` - hardcoded list of hubot admins
 - `PHABRICATOR_TRUSTED_USERS` - if set to 'y', bypasses the requirement of belonging to `phuser` group for  commands restricted to users.
-Makes sense in places where all users are internal or invited-only and trustable.
+Makes sense in places where all users are internal or invited-only and trustworthy.

 You also should use `hubot-restrict-ip` to limit the access to the web endpoints (api and feeds endpoints), or serve only on localhost (`EXPRESS_BIND_ADDRESS=127.0.0.1`) and use a proxy to access those endpoints.

 Features
 ----------------

 The `hubot-phabs` plugin has a lot of features, and some of them could be useless, or dangerous if activated under an un-protected environment.
-There are 2 envirnment variables that can be used to limit what features are lodaed and active:
+There are 2 environment variables that can be used to limit what features are loaded and active:

 - `PHABS_ENABLED_FEATURES` can be a comma-separated list of the only plugins enabled.
 - `PHABS_DISABLED_FEATURES` is also a comma-separated list of features, to only restrict a few ones.
 It won't be any use if the `PHABS_ENABLED_FEATURES` is declared, as it would take priority.